ashgrove

 30 Mudford Road

-Ashgrove is a substantial Regency-style residence dating to about 1840 in once-extensive grounds on the northern corner of the junction of Sparrow Lane (now Sparrow Road) with Mudford Road.
-Ashgrove was certainly built after 1831 as Madeley's map of that year shows the site as a field, known as Penny's Ground after its owner Henry Penny (see Documentation), but Ashgrove is clearly shown on the Tithe Map of 1842 as Parcel 1064 (see Maps).
-The 1846 Tithe Apportionment noted that the owner / occupier at this time was glove manufacturer, later Mayor of Yeovil, Elias Whitby Jnr who almost certainly build Ashgrove.
+Ashgrove was built, as Madeley's map of 1831 shows, in a large empty field (later subdivided) and described as a "Close of Pasture, known as Penny's Ground" after its owner Henry Penny (see Documentation).
+Ashgrove is clearly shown on the Tithe Map of 1842 as Parcel 1064 (see Maps).
+The 1846 Tithe Apportionment noted that the owner / occupier at this time was glove manufacturer Elias Whitby the Younger.

-Ashgrove is of two storeys and three bays with colour-washed render scribed with course lines under a hipped Welsh slate roof with wide overhanging eaves.
+Ashgrove is of two storeys (plus cellar) and three bays with colour-washed render scribed with course lines under a hipped Welsh slate roof with wide overhanging eaves.
 There is a projecting central porch with Roman Doric unfluted columns and flat pilasters carrying a full entablature with a flat roof.
 Fenestration comprises 12-pane sash windows to the ground floor and 9-pane sashes to the first floor.

-The 1846 Tithe Apportionment noted that Elias Whitby Jnr was the owner / occupier of the large house called Ashgrove.
-In the 1851 census, Elias gave his occupation as gloving master.
-He and Hannah and ten of their children were listed living at Green Quarry - although this was almost certainly Ashgrove.
+In the 1851 census, Elias Whitby gave his occupation as gloving master.
+He, his wife Hannah and ten of their children were listed living at Green Quarry - although this was almost certainly Ashgrove.

 In the 1851 census, at the age of 21, Martha Softley was lodging in the boarding house of Mary Lukins in Kingston and listed her occupation as a schoolmistress.
 Indeed, it was in 1851 that Martha started her own school, later to become The Park School, at Ashgrove.
 In the 1861 census Martha was listed at Ashgrove as 'Principal of School' with her sister Harriett and cousin Catherine, known as Kate, both listed as 'Assistant in School'.
 There were three boarding students; Fanny and Mary Stone, aged 9 and 5 respectively and 7-year old Ellen Indoe.
 There was capacity for eight boarding students, housed in two bedrooms on the first floor.
 Also in the house was a boarder, a cook and a housemaid.
 Shortly after founding her school at Ashgrove, she moved to a house on the corner of Mudford Road and Higher Kingston.
 However, certainly by 1869, the school was in Park Road since this is the address given in an advertisement announcing the commencement of the new term.